 If you enter the Bazaar Quarter on the side where my hotel is and you walk all the way through, you will arrive to Konak Meydani, on the other side.
-There are several interesting historical structures in this square.
+There are several interesting historic structures in this square.

-Another Ottoman historical monument in Konak Square is the elaborate Izmir Clock Tower.
+Another Ottoman monument in Konak Square is the elaborate Izmir Clock Tower.
 Unfortunately, this was also one of many sites under restoration when I was in Turkey.

 In the photo below, you can see the upper part of the clock.
 It’s not an old monument, although that’s relative, because it depends on what you compare it with.
 The clock tower was built in 1901 and was gifted by the German Emperor Wilhelm II, to commemorate the 25th anniversary of Sultan Abdülhamid II’s reign.

 One more attraction that you see in Izmir is Dario Moreno Street.
 Dario Moreno was a famous Turkish-Jewish singer.

 It’s an interesting street, with coffee shops and some restaurants.
 But, this street is not in the centre and it took me approximately 20 minutes to get there walking.

 At the end of Dario Moreno street, you arrive to Asansör.
 A wealthy Jewish banker, Nesim Levi Bayraklıoğlu, built it in 1907 to connect the coastline area with the part of the city up on the hill.
 Today, the lift is both a tourist attraction and a useful feature for residents in that part of Izmir.